Zexxerd/Bubbles/readme.md

 Prgm shows the available colors in the grid.

 Vars shows the bubbles that a projectile should be able to collide with.

+Reciprocal (x^-1) forces a row to appear.

+Sin decreases the new row rate.

+Cos increases the new row rate.

+Tan decreases the time until the grid starts moving down.
+(Unused in survival)

+Power (^) increases the time until the grid starts moving down.
+(Unused in survival)

+Square (x^2) toggles the shooter.

+Comma allows you to move the highlight vertically without moving the grid.